netxms/netxms-doc/admin/network-discovery.rst

 .. list-table::

-   * - Accept node if it has NetXMS agent
+   * - Accept node if it has |product_name| agent
-     - If checked, only nodes with NetXMS agent detected will pass the filter.
+     - If checked, only nodes with |product_name| agent detected will pass the filter.
    * - Accept node if it has SNMP agent
      - If checked, only nodes with SNMP agent detected will pass the filter.
    * - Accept node if it is within given range or subnet